Photo by Possessed Photography on Unsplash

 4. Cybersecurity

 Cybersecurity is the protection of digital assets from unauthorized access.
-As businesses and people are becoming increasingly connected and with more classified data being shared, stored and transferred, cybersecurity will be the most critical factors for companies to invest in.
+As businesses and people are becoming increasingly connected and with more classified data being shared, stored, and transferred, cybersecurity will be the most critical factor for companies to invest in.

 According to the US Cybersecurity & Infrastructure Agency (CISA), having poor cybersecurity can lead to dangerous attacks ranging from malware erasing entire systems, attackers altering files, stealing of credit card information, to data ransom.

-As reported by The Manufacturer, Colonial Pipeline experienced a ransomware cyberattack which saw them lose control of 45% of their oil pipelines.
+As reported by The Manufacturer, Colonial Pipeline experienced a ransomware cyberattack, which saw them lose control of 45% of their oil pipelines.
 This incident was caused by Russian-based cybercriminals who demanded $5 million in ransom.
 Another incident occurred at Universal Healthcare Services (UHS), which experienced ransomware attacks that cost a loss of revenue of $67 million and resulted in outages at all 400 hospital locations.
-Unfortunately, these are not isolated incidents as 84% of organisations and businesses globally have experienced phishing & ransomware attacks or threats in the past 12 months.
+Unfortunately, these are not isolated incidents, as 84% of organizations and businesses globally have experienced phishing & ransomware attacks or threats in the past 12 months.

 Did you know?